-Here is a recap of the accounting (debits and credits) in the Accounts Receivable Process for 3rd Party Delivery services.
-These transactions hit GL accounts based on the following:
+In the Accounts Receivable Process for Third Party Delivery services, transactions made hit GL accounts based on the following:

 - When Bank Activity is uploaded the Bank Rules can be configured so each of these delivery service deposits hit their corresponding Accounts Receivable account.
 The A/R Account gets credited to cancel out the debit from the POS.